on this page

 If you’d like a new concession card or Health Care Card, you can go to your Centrelink online account and ask for a replacement card.

 Otherwise, the details will stay the same on your card until your current card expires.

 Exemptions from mutual obligations

-You may get an exemption from your requirements while you’re grieving.
-You may get exemptions from mutual obligations or activity test requirements if you get one of these payments:
+If someone close to you dies, you may get exemptions from mutual obligations or activity test requirements, if you get one of these payments:

 - up to 8 weeks from the date of death of an immediate family member